UniMath/agda-unimath/src/logic/propositionally-double-negation-eliminating-maps.lagda.md

 if its [fibers](foundation-core.fibers-of-maps.md) satisfy [propositional double negation elimination](logic.propositional-double-negation-elimination.md).
-I.e., for every `y : B`, if `fiber f y` is [irrefutable](foundation.irrefutable-propositions.md), then we do in fact have then the fiber is in fact inhabited.
+I.e., for every `y : B`, if `fiber f y` is [irrefutable](foundation.irrefutable-propositions.md), then we have then the fiber is in fact inhabited.
 In other words, double negation eliminating maps come [equipped](foundation.structure.md) with a map

 ```text
   (y : B) → ¬¬ (fiber f y) → ║ fiber f y ║₋₁.